 - Sugar: Caster Sugar or Fine White Sugar.

 - Milk: I often make this recipe with a Dairy-Free Milk like Soy Milk and it does work fine.
 But you will get the best taste and texture with a full cream milk.

-- Cornstarch: you can actually make this cream without cornstarch and use Plain Flour instead - or another kind of starch like Tapioca.
+- Cornstarch: you can actually make this cream without cornstarch and use Plain / All-Purpose Flour instead - or another kind of starch like Tapioca.
 I personally prefer to use starch instead of flour as it creates a lighter cream, but flour will work just as fine.

 - Dark Chocolate: use your preferred chocolate to make the cream, but the type of chocolate you use will affect the overall sweetness of the cream.
 I personally love to use a very dark 70% Cacao Chocolate for a very intense chocolate taste, but you can absolutely use a less dark chocolate or even milk chocolate instead - it entirely up to you.

 How to make Chocolate Pastry Cream